 We continued our tour by going back to the city centre and Stefanplatz.
 It had several great monumental buildings.
 The centre was crowded, even on a Sunday.
 It is exciting to come to the West again: Looking into the window displays (expensive) and watching people (many with traditional Tyrolean clothes, although with a modern design).

 My girl-friend had a good time, but I could hold my tempers about big cities.
 We had the world famous Sacher chocolate cake and ended the day with Indian food.

 Monday 24.9.1990, Salzburg

 We had actually paid for two nights here in Vienna, but really felt like we had seen what we wanted.
-We asked for and got our money back for night number two.
-We found a train going to Salzburg, and the journey went smooth.
+So we asked for and got our money back for night number two.
+We then found a train going to Salzburg, and the journey went smooth.
 Pleasant carriages and very green scenery outside.

 In Salzburg the youth hostels were closed in the middle of the day, so we put our bags into a locker, exchanged another 200 (incredibly how fast money runs here), and walked off.

 It is a beautiful city, at least the old part.
 It is situated along a river, under a perfectly kept medieval castle, and with narrow streets and wonderful squares.